janverschelde/PHCpack/src/Python/PHCpy3/doc/source/fourbar.rst

     A straight line design of a 4-bar mechanism.

-For the
+The first plot in the figure with caption :ref:`fig4barline`, at the top leftmost corner shows the five precision points, labeled with the numbers 0, 1, 2, 3, and 4.
+The two white triangles in each plot represent the fixed pivots.
+The next five plots show one position of the 4-bar mechanism.
+Each position passes through one of the prescribed precision points.
+The rotation angles and the coordinates for ``x`` and ``y`` for the initial position are obtained as solutions of a polynomial system.

-formulation of the equations we follow the notation of the problem statement in the second section of the paper by Morgan and Wampler.
+For the formulation of the equations we follow the notation of the problem statement in the second section of the paper by Morgan and Wampler.
 The first pivot point is fixed at the origin and the coordinates of the other fixed pivot point are in :math:`a = (a_1, a_2)`.